rossumai/university/docs/learn/rossum-formulas/serverless-functions.md

     return t.hook_response()
 ```

-(Note that this is just for illustrative purposes - for this particular usecase, always prefer making `order_id_normalized` a formula field.)
+Note that this is just for illustrative purposes.
+For this particular use-case, always prefer making `order_id_normalized` a [formula field](./formula-fields.md).

 ## Get annotation information